p4lang/p4factory/targets/sai_p4/README.md

 Currently the pipeline is defined WITHOUT VLAN and ECMP groups.

-Create and Remove SAI functions are the auto-generated from P4 program
+Create and Remove SAI functions are auto-generated from P4 program

 Coming soon
 ===========

 1. Set and Get attributes
-2. VLAN and ECMP group functions (fucntion prototypes are in sai_templ.h.txt)
+2. VLAN and ECMP group functions (function prototypes are in sai_templ.h.txt)
 3. ACL and QoS table implementations